rebelsky/le21/_assignments/reading-12.md

   Please post to the _Notes on Writing_ channel on our Team.
 link: true
 ---
-**Background**: We look at the structure of arguments.
+**Background**: We continue with Williams.

 **The Basics**:

-1. Read/skim section III (Chapters 7--11) of _The Craft of Research_.
+You know the drill.

+1. Read Chapter 5 of _Style_.

+2. Read Chapter 6 of _Style_.

-2. In the _Notes on Writing_ channel on Teams, post two important points from _The Craft of Research_ that you'd like to remember.
+3. In the _Notes on Writing_ channel on Teams, post two important points from each _Style_ chapter that you'd like to remember.
+(You will post four points, two from each chapter.)

 **Audience**: Your audience for these notes is the rest of Tutorial.
 That is me, your fellow Tutorial students, our Writing Mentors, and